 The one state with three NBA teams, Texas' three franchises are all at least a three-hour drive from one another.
 Fans in these metro areas — San Antonio-New Braunfels, Houston-The Woodlands-Sugar Land and Dallas-Fort Worth-Arlington — likely won't be willing to spend their potential savings on gas money (and suffer the consequences of jumping off a bandwagon).
 All three squads made the playoffs at the conclusion of the 2015-2016 regular season, but the Mavs have fallen on hard times since.

-The Miami Heat registered the league's sixth-highest average ticket price ($76.73) for the 2015-2016 season — the second full season after the departure of superstar Lebron James — while its followers living in the Miami-Fort Lauderdale-West Palm Beach, Fla., area recorded the third-lowest income ($48,745) among NBA cities.
-The average close-by Floridian would have to therefore work eight hours and 27 minutes to get inside American Airlines Arena (and still not get to watch Dwyane Wade, who joined the Chicago Bulls last offseason).
-That's four hours more than Orlando-Kissimmee-Sanford, Fla., based fans would have to work to watch their Magic squad play.
+The Miami Heat registered the league's sixth-highest average ticket price ($76.73) for the 2015-2016 season — the second full season after the departure of superstar LeBron James — while its followers living in the Miami-Fort Lauderdale-West Palm Beach area recorded the third-lowest income ($48,745) among NBA cities.
+The average close-by Floridian would have to therefore work eight hours and 27 minutes to get inside American Airlines Arena (and still not get to watch Dwyane Wade, who joined the Chicago Bulls last off-season).
+That's four hours more than Orlando-Kissimmee-Sanford area fans would have to work to watch their Magic squad play.

 New York City

-A half-hour subway ride is all that separates these franchises, although the Brooklyn-Manhattan borough rivalry isn't much fun to watch.
-Both of their teams are on pace to miss out on the postseason for a second straight campaign.
-And if winning isn't the reason why the Knicks ticket prices were 96% higher than the Nets', then perhaps it's history.
+A 30-minute subway ride is all that separates these franchises, although the Brooklyn-Manhattan borough rivalry isn't much fun to watch.
+Both teams are on pace to miss out on the postseason for a second straight campaign.
+And if winning isn't the reason why the Knicks' ticket prices were 96% higher than the Nets', then perhaps it's history.
 Fans from the New York-Newark-Jersey City metro area may be willing to pay for the prestige of sitting near Spike Lee and other familiar faces inside Madison Square Garden.